 Authorized dealers play an important role in Forex transactions.
-The RBI grants authorization in the form of licenses to deal in foreign exchanges to the banks which are well equipped to undertake foreign exchange transactions in India.
-The RBI has granted authorization to certain financial institutions to undertake specific types of foreign exchange transactions incidental to their main business.
+RBI grants authorization in the form of Licenses to deal in foreign exchanges to the banks which are well equipped to undertake foreign exchange transactions in India.
+RBI has granted authorization to certain financial institutions to undertake specific types of foreign exchange transactions incidental to their main business.

-Entities that are approved by the Reserve Bank of India to do money changing business according to the section 10 of the Foreign Exchange Management Act, 1999.
+Entities that are approved by Reserve Bank of India to do money changing business according to Section 10 of Foreign Exchange Management Act, 1999.

 Entities other than the bank can be a Full Fledged Money Changer.
 They come under the Authorized Dealer Category II whereas the Banks are Authorized Dealer Category I.

-Any entity which is enlisted under the Companies Act, 2013 are qualified to apply for the FFMC permit in India.
+Any entity which is enlisted under Companies Act, 2013 are qualified to apply for FFMC permit in India.

-Yes, any entity registered under the Companies Act having a base net owned asset of Rs 10 lakhs and one of the main object clause of the company is money changing business that can get the franchise permit from an existing FFMC.
+Yes, any entity registered under Companies Act having a base net owned asset of Rs 10 lakhs and one of the main object clause of the Company is money changing business that can get the Franchise permit from an existing FFMC.

 Yes, the permit should be renewed each year by giving the application documents to the Reserve Bank of India.

-Authorized Money Changers are the entities that are authorized by the Reserve Bank of India under the section 10 of the Foreign Exchange Management Act 1999.
-An AMC is a Full Fledged Money Changer authorized by the Reserve Bank to deal in Foreign exchange for specified purposes.
+Authorized Money Changers are the entities that are authorized by Reserve Bank of India under Section 10 of Foreign Exchange Management Act 1999.
+An AMC is a Full Fledged Money Changer authorized by Reserve Bank to deal in Foreign exchange for the specified purposes.

-The application in the prescribed form along with the required documents should be submitted to the respective Regional Office of the Foreign Exchange Department of the Reserve Bank under whose jurisdiction the registered office of the applicant fails.
+The Application in the prescribed Form along with the required documents should be submitted to the respective Regional Office of Foreign Exchange Department of Reserve Bank under whose jurisdiction the Registered Office of the applicant falls.

-The Reserve Bank reserves the right to revoke the license granted to an AMC at any time if the Reserve Bank is satisfied that:
+Reserve Bank of India reserves the right to revoke the License granted to an AMC at any time if Reserve Bank of India is satisfied that:

-Reserve Bank also reserves the right to revoke the authorization of any of the offices for infringement of any statutory or regulatory provision.
-The Reserve Bank may at any time vary or revoke any of the existing conditions of a money changer’s license or impose new conditions.
+Reserve Bank of India also reserves the right to revoke the authorization of any of the offices for infringement of any statutory or regulatory provision.
+Reserve Bank of India may at any time vary or revoke any of the existing conditions of a money changer’s License or impose new conditions.

-The FFMC should commence its operations within a period of six months from the date of six months from the date of issuance of the license.
-A copy of the registration under Shops & Establishment Act or any other documentary evidence such as rent receipt, a copy of lease agreement; etc should be utilized to the Reserve Bank before the commencement of the business.
+FFMC should commence its operations within a period of six months from the date of six months from the date of issuance of the License.
+A copy of Registration under Shops & Establishment Act or any other documentary evidence such as Rent Receipt, a copy of Lease Agreement etc. should be utilized in front of Reserve Bank of India before the commencement of the business.